cvDevGroup/cvccSite/content/sponsors/_index.md

 ### Sponsorship Goals

 The event is free to attend, so all of our costs are met by sponsors.
-Here are some items, and their costs that your sponsorship will cover.
+Here are some items that still need to be covered in order of cost and impact on the event.

-- Organization fees and event insurance
+- ~~Organization fees and event insurance~~
 - Coffee
 - Breakfast
 - Lunch